upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 This guidebook is not intended to be read as a linear narrative.

 It is a structured reference designed to support disciplined reasoning about the governance and evolution of long-lived software systems.
-Its organization reflects the architecture of the discipline it presents, rather than a sequential exposition.
+Its organization reflects the conceptual structure through which the discipline is articulated, rather than a sequential exposition.

 Not all content in the guidebook carries the same normative force.
 Some sections define what is considered valid within the discipline, while others provide guidance, context, or supporting material.
 Understanding these distinctions is essential for interpreting the guidebook correctly.